Kuzzmax/Max.Kuzmych/README.md

-My favorite search engine is [Homeworks](https://kuzzmax.github.io/Max.Kuzmych/).
+Here is a link for my [Homeworks](https://kuzzmax.github.io/Max.Kuzmych/).